Reading Time: 2 minutesTorque (

 What Are Electric Motors?

-Electric motors convert electrical energy into mechanical energy using magnetic fields and current-carrying conductors.
+Electric motors convert electrical energy into mechanical energy using the interaction between magnetic fields and current-carrying conductors.

 Key Concepts in Electric Motors